 Monogenic diabetes

-Monogenic diabetes is a genetic condition caused by a pathogenic variant in the DNA sequence of a single gene.
+Monogenic diabetes is a genetic condition caused by a pathogenic variant in the DNA sequence of one from a number of genes.

 Overview

 The clinical features of monogenic diabetes (MD) vary depending on the gene affected.
 The condition can broadly be separated into neonatal diabetes (diabetes diagnosed at under six months of age) and young onset diabetes (which typically presents outside of the neonatal period but below the age of 25).
-Young onset MD may occur as an isolated, non-syndromic form of diabetes known as maturity onset diabetes of the young (MODY) or as part of a monogenic syndrome with additional extra-pancreatic clinical features.
+Young onset MD may occur as an isolated and non-syndromic form of diabetes, previously known as maturity onset diabetes of the young (MODY), or as part of a monogenic syndrome with additional extra-pancreatic clinical features.

 Clinical features